Fort William, Ghana: "Ten Percenters" base

 In 1698, the Royal African Company "licensed" ship captains not in its employment upon the payment of a 10% "affiliation fee" to enable them to trade in its areas of monopoly.
 There followed a flood of "Ten Percenters" trading at British forts, often outnumbering the company's own ships.
 Anomabu became a popular haunt of "ten percenters" (until their licensing was stopped in 1712), exporting vast numbers of slaves.

 In 1717, the Dutch director-general at Elmina, Engelgraaf Roberts, quoting an English captain on Anomabu slave trade exports, stated: "From January 1702 to August 1708 they took to Barbados and Jamaica [from Anomabu] a total of not less than 30,141 slaves and in this figure are not included transactions made for other ships sailing to such Islands as Nevis, Montserrat, St. Christopher, for the South Sea Company, the New Netherlands and others which would increase the above number considerably, and of which Annemaboe alone could provide about one third."

-Fort William
+Anomabu Castle, Fort William

-In 1753, after thwarting a French bid to establish a fort at Anomabu the British African Company of Merchants (successor to the Royal African Company) began construction of Fort William, also known as Anomabu Castle, designed by military engineer John Apperly, who became its first governor.
+In 1753, after thwarting a French bid to establish a fort at Anomabu the British African Company of Merchants (successor to the Royal African Company) began construction of Anomabu Castle, designed by military engineer John Apperly, who became its first governor.

-After Apperly's death in 1756, Irishman Richard Brew took over the governorship of the fort and completed its construction in 1760.
+After Apperly's death in 1756, Irishman Richard Brew took over the governorship of this fort and completed its construction in 1760.

-Fort William became the center of British slave trading along the Gold Coast until the slave trade was outlawed in 1807.
+The fort became the center of British slave trading along the Gold Coast until the slave trade was outlawed in 1807.